-If you are an experienced developer who has built a lot of web applications and would like to build one with a framework that is a little barebone, then you should use Flask.
-You can also use it if you know a few libraries and only need a framework to deal with the common web server tasks, such as HTTP communication, request parsing, etc.
+If you are an experienced developer who has built a lot of web applications and would like to build one with a framework that is a little bare-bones, then you should use Flask.
+You can also use it if you know a few libraries and only need a framework to deal with common webserver tasks such as HTTP communication, request parsing, etc.

-Now, if you are a developer with not much experience in Web Development or if you are tackling a big project and do not wish to deal with annoying low-level details while working on the same, then Django is the right choice for you.
-You can also use it if you do not wish to deal with managing individual packages and integrating them later as Django comes with many packages by default so that you don’t have to work on a lot of integration and configuration.
+Now, if you are a developer with not much experience in web development or if you are tackling a big project and do not wish to deal with annoying low-level details, then Django is the right choice for you.
+You can also use it if you do not wish to deal with managing individual packages and integrating them later as Django comes with many packages by default so that you do not have to work on a lot of integration and configuration.

 How to build a Python Web Application using Flask?

-Now that you have got an idea of how Python can be leveraged for Web Development, let us jump into some code in this python web development tutorial for beginners, let’s try and build a Flask application that will respond to a simple URL with Hello World.
-Before you start building the application, you need to install Flask using pip, which is Python’s package manager.
+Now that you have got an idea of how Python can be leveraged for web development, let us try and build a Flask application that will respond to a simple URL with Hello World.
+Before you start building the application, you need to install Flask using python-pip, which is Python’s package manager.

 To do this, you need to, first, make sure that Python is installed using the following command: